 At the beginning of each semester it is your responsibility to set your status in the NEPTUN as active and to sign up for your courses in the course registration period.
 Furthermore, in the exam period you have to sign up for each examination date otherwise you won't be allowed to participate in the examination.
-NEPTUN is available from the Faculty's website: http://ktk.pte.hu/.
+NEPTUN is available from the website: https://neptun.pte.hu/